HCLOpenBMC/documents/design/multi-host-bios-upgrade.md

 property set.
  - The bios- image will be deleted after successfully updating all the hosts having "this should be updated" property set.
- - The property "this should be updated" will be set to default after the successful completion of bios-update.
+ - The property "HostToBeUpdated" will be set to default after the successful completion of bios-update.

 ### Redfish API
-In mullti-host system, before the User calls bios-update API,  he may need to call N number of Redfish API commands to set "this should be updated" property per host.
+In mullti-host system, before the User calls bios-update API,  he may need to call N number of Redfish API commands to set "HostToBeUpdated" property per host.

 For example, If the user wanted to update the same image for host1 and host 3 then the command would be look something like below.
 For Host1,